Gilles Dupray

-Gilles Dupray (born 2 January 1970 in Lannion) is a retired French athlete who specialised in the hammer throw.
+Gilles Dupray (born 2 January 1970) is a retired French athlete who specialised in the hammer throw.
 He represented his country at the 1996 and 2000 Summer Olympics as well as two World Championships without qualifying for the final.
 In addition he won the gold medal at the 1994 Jeux de la Francophonie.

 His personal best in the event is 82.38 metres set in Chelles in 2000.
 This is the still standing national record.